 If you have ever drank a glass of water that had a salty aftertaste it could be due to a presence of chloride ions and/or sulfates in your home or office water supply.
 With over 316 contaminants found in water supplies throughout the U.S., it’s important to determine why your water has a strange taste so you can correct the problem and enjoy great-tasting water.

-If your tap water has a salty aftertaste, it is likely caused by either a high concentration of chloride ions and/or sulfates in your water supply, possibly due to industrial waste, irrigation drainage, or seawater entering local reservoirs.
+- If your tap water has a salty aftertaste, it is likely caused by either a high concentration of chloride ions and/or sulfates in your water supply.
+This is due to industrial waste, irrigation drainage or seawater entering local reservoirs.

 What Should You Do?

 Not only is water with a salty aftertaste unpleasant to consume, it can also damage pipes and boilers.
 Although it is not likely hazardous to humans, high levels of sulfates in your drinking water may cause diarrhea.
 Additionally, individuals who are on a sodium-sensitive diet should speak with their physicians and may want to take extra precautions if their water has a salty aftertaste.